 - Maintains a complete record of committee members and their assignments.

 - Corresponding Secretary

 - Maintain an accurate list of correct names and addresses of active members of the organization with NYLA.

-- Responsible for maintaining electronic communication (website/listserv) for keeping members informed of the organization activities.
+- Responsible for maintaining electronic communication (website/listserv) for keeping members informed of the organization's activities.

-- Notify Executive and General Board of all meetings.
+- Notify the Executive and General Board of all meetings.

 - Passes on all records in good order to the incoming Corresponding Secretary within one (1) month after leaving office.